 Winner of numerous awards, this course focuses on the observation of groups of children engaged in the act of philosophizing.
 The objective of this course is to learn to observe audiovisual material showing children of communities engaged in the practice of philosophy in the setting of a research community.

 Module 5 - "Logical principles"

 This course aims to make known some of the tools of thought and especially to show how to use them to better order prior knowledge or knowledge in acquisition.
 Students learn to analyze a text or a point of view, to distil the essence of it, defining the concepts involved, then to distinguish and evaluate the different arguments contained therein.

 The Microprogramme certification is issued by Laval University when the student has passed the evaluations of each module.
 The Microprogramme corresponds to 15 ECTS (European Credit Transfer and Accumulation System).

 Doctor of Philosophy and Professor at the Faculty of Philosophy of the University of Laval (Quebec) and Head of Philosophy training programmes for children at the university, Michel Sasseville has been working on the development of this practice for almost 30 years.
 Visiting professor at several universities, author of several books on the subject, he has lectured extensively throughout the world.
 Michel Sasseville has received several awards, including one from the Ministry of Education, Recreation and Sports in Quebec for his online course "The observation in philosophy for children" (included in this Microprogramme).

-Registrations for the next Microprogramme that will take place in 2018-2019 will open on 1 September 2017.
-The first courses are scheduled in July 2018.
+Registrations for the next Microprogramme that will take place in 2019-2020 will open soon.
+The first courses are scheduled in July 2019.